vgwb/Antura/docs/en/manual/setup.md

 ![EmptyClass](../../assets/img/screenshot/setup/EmptyClass.jpg)

-Press “Create New Profile” to add a student to this class, then follow the instructions on screen.
+Press “Create New Profile” to add a student to this class.
-This is the student profile, so it would be great if he/she could help you create it.
+> [!note]
+> Please ignore "Create New Teacher" button.
+It's going to be removed.

 ![ClassProfileCreation](../../assets/img/screenshot/setup/ClassProfileCreation.jpg)

 ## Editing Students Profiles Names

-Once the profile is complete, it will appear in the class, but without a name.
+Once the profile is complete, it will appear in the class, but a standard name "STUDENT".

 ![ClassWithProfile](../../assets/img/screenshot/setup/ClassWithProfile.jpg)